Berlin city guide – discover gigs, parties and events:

 Duolingo is a fantastic free app for learning languages.
 Just 5 minutes a day is all it takes to understand the basics before your travel.
 Click here to see their German course.

-Use this handy German restaurant card by Coeliac Travel when querying gluten-free options on a menu.
+As a gluten-free traveller, I recommend using this handy German restaurant card by Coeliac Travel when querying gluten-free options on a menu.
 Click the image to visit their website.

 Why you will love Berlin